8 August 2019

 By Elaine Murphy

 Lios-na-gCon is a Ringfort in Darrara, Clonakilty, West Cork, Ireland.
 It has been reconstructed on its original site.
 It was previously open as a tourist attraction but has been closed for a number of years.
+Nevertheless, we look back at its impressive restoration in recent years.

 The Excavation of Lios-na-gCon – sometimes anglicised to Lis-na-gun/Lisnagun – the Ringfort of the Hound, extended over 13 months between August 1987 and August 1989.
 The excavation was organised by Clonakilty Macra na Feirme as the first phase in the investigation and reconstruction of the site.
 The aims of the project were to exhibit the reconstructed ringfort for amenity and educational purposes, and to promote the preservation of other archaeological earthworks amongst young farmers.
 Lios-na-gCon is located on a plot of land which is adjacent to the active fields of Teagasc Clonakilty Agricultural College, Darrara.